 Abandoned Mine Lands

 The Department of the Interior maintains a database of abandoned mine lands, together with their remediation status and budget status – the e-AMLIS Database.
-I googled it directly, or navigated the following path: Office of Surface Mining Reclamation and Enforcement Home Page » Reclaiming Abandoned Mine Lands » Abandoned Mine Land Inventory System (e-AMLIS) » Summaries » Enter.
-This path took me to the data portal of the e-AMLIS system, where I constructed my query to obtain the information I desired.
+Google it directly.
+There you can enter data portal of the e-AMLIS system, where you can construct your query to obtain your information.
 See also reports available on the Missouri DNR website.

 Superfund Sites and Toxic Releases

 The EPA operates the national Superfund program and maintains a database of Superfund sites.
-To navigate to the database, I followed this path: EPA Home » Learn the Issues » Land and Cleanup » Superfund » National Priorities List » Where You Live » Region 7.
+To navigate to the database, I followed this path: EPA.gov » Environmental topics » Land, Waste, and Cleanup » Superfund cleanup program » National Priorities List.

 Reports are also available on the Missouri DNR website.